 Beeswax is used to coat tablets and capsules.
 It is also an ingredient in surgical bone wax, used during surgery to control bleeding.

 Beeswax is a key constituent in the manufacture of high quality candles, particularly traditional church candles, due to its flammability.

 Beeswax is used in batik dying of fabrics and to strengthen and preserve sewing thread, cord, shoe laces, etc. It is also used in polish for shoes and other leather products.

 Beeswax is used as an air- and water-proof sealant and is a component of sealing wax and furniture and floor polishes.
 It can also be blended with pine rosin to form an adhesive.

-Beeswax is used as a lubricant or a component in metal injection moulding.
-It is also used to insulate electronic components.
+Beeswax is used in car polish and surfboard wax, and has traditionally been used to stamp university degrees and seal formal legal documents and Royal decrees.
+It is also used as a lubricant or a component in metal injection moulding.
+It also helps to insulate electronic components.

 In the Art industry, Beeswax is used in drawing crayons and to make models for sculptures, decorations or jewellery, prior to being placed in a mould for lost-wax casting (cire perdu) in metal.

 In the Beekeeping industry, Beeswax is used to make comb foundation, particularly where frame hives are used, and to attract swarms to empty hives.

 In the Personal Care industry, Beeswax is used in skin care products such as hand creams, ointments and moisturisers, lip balm and lip gloss, as well as eye liner, eye shadow and blush.
 It is also used in haircare products to increase shine.